 What is PCOS?

 PCOS is the short form for Poly-Cystic Ovary Syndrome.
+Some also know it as PCOD.
 It occurs when women have an imbalance in their hormones.
 It occurs in women of childbearing age.
 There is a need to diagnose PCOS and treat this condition early to prevent infertility, heart disease, and diabetes.
-Many women have PCOS but do not know about its presence.
+Many women have PCOD but do not know about its presence.
 A study found that almost 70% of women suffering from PCOS have not been diagnosed with it.

 The ovary is present in the female reproductive system.
 Each month, the ovaries release an egg.
 This egg is available for fertilization by the men’s sperm.
 The immature egg is present in a sac which is known as a follicle.
 Hormones help in the maturation and release eggs from the ovary.